joakim-brannstrom/dextool/plugin/mutate/doc/design/analyzer/analyzer.md

    Flags can have a semantic effect on the code such as `#define`.
  - the content of the file.

+## Style Stable Mutation Checksum

+Change how the checksums are calculated to make it possible to format a file without requiring a re-analyze -> test.

+Current checksum structure:

+ * file path
+ * file content checksum
+ * offset begin
+ * offset end
+ * source code mutation

+Change to this:

+ * file path
+ * checksum of all tokens before those the mutant modify
+ * source code mutation
+ * checksum of all tokens after the last token the mutant modify

+By removing the offset in the file the mutant become stable to style changes in the source code.
+It is still guaranteed to be unique because the stream of tokens are modified depending on what is changed in the file.
+This *encodes* the offset via the injection of the source code mutant in the stream of tokens when calculating the checksum.

+### TODO

+Include the compiler flags in the checksum.
+Be wary of absolute paths.
+They may make it hard to reuse databases between environments.
+Such as downloading the database from the CI server to analyze and use locally.

 # SPC-analyzer-reanalyze_files
 partof: SPC-analyzer
 ###